okfde/froide/docs/gettingstarted.rst

 Go back into the public body section and add an FOI law.
 Give it a name (e.g. Freedom of Information Act) and choose a jurisdiction.
 There are many more things that can be configured, but you can leave them for now.

 Now you can add your first public body by going back to the public body section and clicking on "Add" next to "Public Bodies".
 Give it a name (e.g. Ministry of the Interior).
-Click on the little plus-sign next to topic to add a topic for this public body.
+Click on the little plus-sign next to "classification" to add a topic for this public body.
 The classification is to distinguish different areas of government (e.g. "Ministry", "Council").
 If you want to make a request to this public body, it needs to have an email address.
 Select your previously created jurisdiction and FOI law and save.